ArazAbedini/DataOps/README.md

   - Increase number of producer for parallelism

   - Increase replication factor for improving stability

+  - Using Alerting if cosumer reads all messages in topic by using offset (in dev checked)